codingandcommunity/rcos-open-source-curriculum-project/README.md

 This repository is part of the [RCOS Open Source Curriculum Project](https://github.com/codingandcommunity/rcos-open-source-curriculum-project).
 View that repository for additional documentation for the entire system.

+## Contributing to this Repository
+Adding documentation is awesome!
+Please do it.
+However, if you do, please use the pull request system so that we can review your changes.

 ## Curriculum Specifications

 The unifying element of this project is curriculum specifications.
 Curriculum specifications